Normal scar formation

 - Sun avoidance: Contrary to popular belief the sun is not good for scars (or other skin) and sun exposure can cause pigmentory problems.
 Use creams with an SPF of greater than 15.

-Some patients present with established scars which they want corrected.
-These scars may be normal but just ugly and simple excision, sometimes with small re-orientating procedures such as a z-plasty may be all that is required to improve the scar.
+Some patients present with established scars which they want removed or fixed.
+Scars cannot be removed – the skin always heals with a scar – but scar appearance can usually be improved such that the scar is less conspicuous.
+This procedure is called scar revision and entails surgical excision of the scar and re-suturing.
+This can improve the long term appearance of the scar although initially there is a period during which the scar may be red and raised.
+During this period scar taping is advised.
+Sometimes a small re-orientating procedures such as a z-plasty may be required to additionally improve the scar.
 Acne scars or ice pick scars can be helped by laser (which I do not do), dermabrasion or multiple tiny excisions.

 Other patients may present with abnormal scars which are red and raised – either hypertrophic scars (fresher scars) or keloids (older scars).
 These can benefit from non surgical treatment such as the application of silicone gel sheets and pressure garments (from an occupational therapists, certain long-acting steroids can be injected, or occasionally, surgery may be offered, although surgery is associated with a very high recurrence rate of keloids.